internetdrew/portfolio/src/collections/guides/supabase-local-development.md

 The Supabase clients are what we'll use to interact with our backend.

 First, we'll start off with our initial types from our Supabase instance.
-For the stack I created, one where the client and server are in their own directories, I approach this with a third directory for shared things like this because this will allow you the flexibility of being able to use type definitions from your database on either side of your application.
+For the stack I created, one where the client and server are in their own directories, I approach this with a third directory for shared things to allow you the flexibility of being able to use type definitions from your database on either side of your application.

 From the root of the application, make a new directory as a sibling to the `client` and `server` directories: